Aleh-Mudrak/urban/ReadMe.md

 * Start scripts created very fast and can be improved.
 * Terraform code and the Application code have to be in different repository.
-  * Terraform Cloud is good solution to use with a GitHub repo.
+  * Terraform Cloud is good solution to use with a GitHub repo;
+  * The application and GH Action have to be in one repo, TF-code in another;
+  * Infrustructure and Deploy TF-code parts have to separate to diffirent git repos;
+  * Can add output variables in Deploy part;
+  * Can add option to disable deploy Prometheus
+  * Firewall rules can move to the Deploy part.
 * Can add more modules:
   * Create GKE Cluster and Nodes;
   * Network with VPC, Subnet, NAT, and Router;
   * Firewall
-* Variables in Terraform code can be sorted into objects.
+* Variables in Terraform code can be add into objects.
-* Terraform code split into two parts: Infrustructure and Deploy:
-  * Can add output variables in Deploy part;
-  * Can add to disable deploy Prometheus
-* GitHub Actions can be improved with a test step, cash, deploy by git tag-version.
+* GitHub Actions can be improved with
+  * Test-application step, cash, deploy by git tag-version;
+  * Helm charts;
+  * Some GH Secrets can be moved to GH env-variables
-* Prod deploy have to be in another Cluster.
+* Prod and test+dev deploy have to be in different Clusters.
-* Firewall rules have to be stronger.
+* Prometheus metrics from app I can't see in prometheus-operated => Prometheus-Status-Target - need more time to resolve this issue.
+I think problem in ServiceMonitor `urban/deploy-app/promMetrics.yml`

 ---